-We won an important victory in October 2013 with the approval of AB 327, a comprehensive rate reform bill that creates more certainty for Californians who want to go solar, but many key specifics of net metering’s future in California will be determined during the bill’s implementation at the CPUC.
+We won an important victory in October 2013 with the approval of AB 327, a comprehensive rate reform bill that creates more certainty for Californians who want to go solar, but many key specifics of net metering’s future in California will be determined during the bill’s implementation at the CPUC in 2015.
 We say, the interests of a few monopoly utilities should not outshine the rest of us!

 - California net metering fact sheet.